LaFlux/Basetheme/README.md

 # Basetheme for Laflux

 Laflux is a Hybrid Platform built with Laravel 5.3.
-This is the Base thrme for Laflux.
+This is the Base theme for Laflux.

 ## Getting Started